cinnData/WebScraping/[WEB-02] Introduction to Python.md

 ## While loops

 **Loops** are used in practically all programming languages.
-So, you are already familiar with them if you have programming experience.
-With loops, you avoid repeating code chunks.
+They help the programmer to avoid repetition.
 In particular, a `while` loop executes a code chunk until a stopping condition is met.
 The syntax is:

 `while condition: action`